colorfulnotion/docs.colorfulnotion.com/source/index.html.md

 rawAsset | The "raw" representation of the sent asset.
 (NOTE: Sometimes different parachains represent the same asset differently.
 We will automatically any known assets)

 <aside class="information">
 This API is in alpha development!
-Currently we do not track xcm coming into Interlay/Kintsugi
 </aside>

 # Search (tx, events, xcms...)